-Clint McCown has published four novels (The Member-Guest, War Memorials, The Weatherman, and Haints), and four previous volumes of poems (Labyrinthiad, Sidetracks, Wind Over Water, and Dead Languages).
+Clint McCown has published four novels (The Member-Guest, War Memorials, The Weatherman, and Haints), and five previous volumes of poems (Labyrinthiad, Sidetracks, Wind Over Water, and Dead Languages).
 He has received the Midwest Book Award, the Society of Midland Authors Award, the S. Mariella Gable Prize, the Germaine Breé Book Award, an Academy of American Poets Prize, a Barnes & Noble Discover Great New Writers designation, and a Distinction in Literature citation from the Wisconsin Library Association.
 He is the only two-time recipient of the American Fiction Prize.
 In journalism, he received an Associated Press Award for Documentary Excellence for his investigations of organized crime.
 He has worked as a screenwriter for Warner Bros. and a Creative Consultant for HBO television.
 He is a former principal actor with the National Shakespeare Company, and several of his plays have been produced.
 He has edited a number of literary journals, including the Beloit Fiction Journal, which he founded in 1984.
 He teaches in the MFA program at Virginia Commonwealth University and in the low-residency MFA program at the Vermont College of Fine Arts.